Therapeutic Model and Approach

 Our overall philosophy regarding our students is that we are here to support them and to give them the best opportunity to implement change in their lives so first that she might be restored and secondly so that the relationships with their parents and family might be restored.
 We firmly believe that we are created with a purpose of relationship in our lives.
 First, for a relationship with God but secondly for a relationship with each other.
 God saw this!
 He created more than one person because “it is not that man is alone”.
 Relationship is the cornerstone of what we do!

 We implement this in several ways.
 We strive to provide a family type atmosphere and overcome the institutional feel.
 Each student is assigned an advisor that acts as a mentor to the student and a direct connection back to the parents.
 We also have a very intense curriculum that mirrors traditional therapy practices.
 Group Studies and Personal Studies for new Christians (GSNC & PSNC).
-This curriculum has been develop and proven over several decades around the globe to be effective in helping young people overcome life controlling issues, and learn more about themselves.
+This curriculum has been developed and proven over several decades around the globe to be effective in helping young people overcome life-controlling issues, and learn more about themselves.
 This allows them to become better individuals, restoring their lives and in turn restoring their relationships.

 Change only comes once a person decides that change needs to take place.
 With young women that is very often a process of getting them to understand a need to change even something that doesn’t seem important.
-Everyone have something they need to change at all times in their life.
+Everyone has something they need to change at all times in their life.
 They learn that change is not so bad and begin to look at other things, bigger things, things that they came to Teen Challenge for and then it begins to happen.
 Ultimately they see where change needs to take place in their life and take it on for themselves.
 Finally, we believe that change is made permanent and perfected through a relationship with God through Jesus Christ.
 It is through a relationship with him that we continually change and that our relationships with each other are made whole.

 About Psychotropic Medications